 The proposed Project will use solar photovoltaic technology to generate electricity.
-The solar modules will be mounted on fixed steel supports and arranged in the form of 14 arrays, each of 0.714 MW AC.
-Northland will continue to consider mounting solar modules onto a solar tracking support system, however this report has been prepared assuming a fixed steel support system will be used.
-Electricity generated by solar photovoltaic modules from each array will be converted from direct current (DC) to alternating current (AC) by an inverter, and subsequently stepped up from a medium voltage to 115 kV in order to connect to the Hydro One transmission system.
+The solar modules will be mounted on fixed steel supports and arranged in the form 7 "power or invert blocks".
+Each inverter block will have two inverters rated at 0.714 MW AC and one transformer.
+Northland will continue to consider mounting solar modules onto a solar tracking support system, however this report has been prepared assuming a fixed steel support structure with modules at a fixed tilt will be used.
+Electricity generated by solar photovoltaic modules from the solar arrays will be converted from direct current (DC) to alternating current (AC) by an inverter, and subsequently stepped up from a medium voltage to 115 kV, in order to connect to the Hydro One transmission system.
+The Project will be connected to the provincial grid via a 21-km long 115-kV transmission line along Concession 8/9 to a switching station located immediately west of the existing Hydro One 115-kV line north of the community of Hunta, Ontario.